lorenzo-stoakes/linux-gorman-book-notes/all.md

 * Linux doesn't use either PAT or PSE in userspace, so this bit is free for other uses.
-It's used to fulfil cases like an [mprotect()][mprotect]'d region of memory set to `PROT_NONE` where the memory needs to resident, but inaccessible to userland.
+It's used to fulfil cases like an [mprotect()][mprotect]'d region of memory set to `PROT_NONE` where the memory needs to be resident but also inaccessible to userland.
 This is achieved by clearing `_PAGE_PRESENT` and setting `_PAGE_PROTNONE`.